 Halal food in Jakarta

-Since Indonesia is the largest Muslim country in the world, most restaurants in Jakarta serve halal food, which means they are completely free of pork.
+Since Indonesia is the world's largest Muslim-majority country, most restaurants in Jakarta serve halal food, meaning they are free of pork.
 The country has its own Halal Food Verification and Validation Board, and every establishment is required to have a Halal certificate.

 In any case, whether you are a Muslim or not, you will enjoy the many dishes that make up Indonesian cuisine!